stac-utils/qgis-stac-plugin/docs/installation.md

 # Installation
-The following sections explains how plugin users can install the plugin in the QGIS application, the installation guide for plugin development purposes are covered here [development page](./development).
+The following sections explains how plugin users can install the plugin into the QGIS application, the installation guide for plugin development purposes is covered here [development page](./development).

 ## From QGIS plugin repository
 The plugin will be available in the QGIS official plugins repository